 If backup generators fail to start or run during a power outage, your data center could face dire consequences.
 Standby generators support UPS systems, power distribution unit (PDU), remote power panel (RPP), bus track, switching gear, servers rack mounted, and cooling systems; lighting, fire alarm systems, elevators, and communications systems.
-Best practices recommend deploying load banks for generator testing to ensure your generators will perform when needed.
-In addition to load testing, reliable generator performance depends on quality equipment, trained operating personnel, regular inspections, preventative maintenance, and successful commissioning.
+Best practices recommend deploying generator load bank testing to ensure your generators will perform when needed.
+In addition to load testing, reliable generator performance depends on quality equipment, trained operating personnel, regular inspections, preventative maintenance, and successful facility and equipment commissioning.

 A rigorous commissioning and maintenance program can keep your data center’s generators functioning as required.
 According to a survey conducted by Building Operating Management magazine, 71% of data center facility managers say they test generators under load.

-Generator Load Testing – When, Why, and How?
+Generator Load Bank Testing – When, Why, and How?